-IU Postdoctoral Fellow and Professional Students Plan All premiums must be paid at the time of purchase.
+IU Professional Students Plan All premiums must be paid at the time of purchase.
 Monthly payments are not an option.

 Q: When should I expect my ID card to arrive in the mail?

-A: Voluntary plan students should receive their ID card within 2-3 weeks of enrollment.
-Mandatory plan students should receive their ID card within 2-3 weeks after the waiver deadline.
+A: Students should receive their ID card within 2-3 weeks after the waiver deadline.